cmwardcode/School_District_Analysis/README.md

 # School District Analysis
-Performing an analysis using school and student data to inform a school district on their budget and priorities.
+Performing an analysis using school and student data to inform a school district.

 ---